mwildehahn/pydantic-ai-gepa/README.md

 # pydantic-ai-gepa

 [GEPA-driven](https://github.com/gepa-ai/gepa) prompt optimization tools for [pydantic-ai](https://github.com/pydantic/pydantic-ai).
-The library wraps GEPA's reflective search so agent authors can iterate on prompts, signatures, and evaluation metrics without leaving the pydantic-ai ecosystem.
+The library wraps GEPA's reflective search so agent authors can iterate on prompts, structured inputs, and evaluation metrics without leaving the pydantic-ai ecosystem.
 This is heavily influenced by [dspy](https://github.com/stanfordnlp/dspy).
-We've adapted their concept of a `Signature` to work with pydantic-ai's inputs / outputs.
+We've adapted their concept of a structured input spec to work with pydantic-ai's inputs/outputs.

 This is still very much an experimental work in progress and depends on this PR awaiting to be merged to pydantic-ai: https://github.com/pydantic/pydantic-ai/pull/2926.